ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Best Time to See Fall Foliage in Michigan

 If you’re wondering when the leaves change colors in Michigan, you’ll want to note that while autumn doesn’t officially start until Sept.
-22, leaves in the Upper Peninsula begin to change sometime between Sept.
-20 and Oct.
-5. The reason is that temperatures are cooler there compared to other parts of the state.
+22, leaves in the Upper Peninsula begin to change sometime between mid-September and early October.
+The reason is that temperatures are cooler there compared to other parts of the state.

-As the cool weather spreads south, you can expect the leaves to start changing in the Northern Lower Peninsula from Sept.
-24 to Oct.
-7. In West Michigan, Southeast Michigan, and Mid-Michigan, the leaves typically change color around Oct.
-7-14.
+As the cool weather spreads south, you can expect the leaves to start changing in the Northern Lower Peninsula from late September to early October.
+In West Michigan, Southeast Michigan, and Mid-Michigan, the leaves typically change color around early to mid-October.
 The Michigan fall colors may last through early November.

 PRO TIP: The lakeshore regions tend to change a bit later than the inland areas, so be sure to plan your Michigan fall color tours accordingly!